 The SSDI program provides vital and much-needed economic security and access to health care for individuals whose impairments are so severe that they preclude substantial work.
 We recognize the importance of ensuring that Social Security disability payments are only made to people who are entitled to receive them and that the amount of the payments are accurate.
 The Social Security Administration (SSA) does a good job of ensuring that payments are accurate.
-Acting Commissioner Colvin pointed out in her testimony at the January 16, 2014, Subcommittee hearing that SSA has one of the lowest error rates in the government, with a less than 1% rate of inaccurate payments for the SSDI program.
-Although this low error rate is good compared to other government agencies and programs, the undersigned organizations of the CCD Social Security Task Force believe that more needs to be done to prevent overpayments and are concerned that recent appropriations decisions will undermine these efforts.
+Acting Commissioner Colvin pointed out in her testimony at the February 26, 2014 Subcommittee hearing that SSA has one of the lowest error rates in the government, with a less than 1% rate of inaccurate payments for the SSDI program.
+Although this low error rate is good compared to other government agencies and programs, we believe that more needs to be done to prevent overpayments and are concerned that recent appropriations decisions will undermine these efforts.